vpenso/scripts/docs/blockchain.md

   - Multiple blocks published at the same time, different version of the blockchain at a given moment
   - The blockchain network needs to resolve conflicts to have consistency
   - Resolution, i.e. adopt the longer blockchain

+### Smart Contracts

+**Expanding blockchains from just data to code.**

+Problem: How to trust that the right thing will happen in the future?
+Solution: Host immutable, deterministic code on chain

+Code & state on the blockchain:

+* Interact (hold/transfer) with on-chain assets
+* Immutable (no fixes), public readable and deterministic (no external dependencies)
+* Every contract is executed by publisher nodes
+* Computation based on a fee